selfup/smache/README.md

 Elixir Cache as a Service

-Serialized - fault tolerant - self caching - self sharding - Key Value Cache :rocket:
+Serialized - fault tolerant - self sharding - Key Value Cache :rocket:

 Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory.